-Meteorological data from the onsite SMC automatic weather stations showed wind speeds in excess of 3 m/s during the daytime at Clarke.
-As such, the daytime criteria are not applicable during the daytime at Clarke.
-Notwithstanding SMC contributions being below the Bagnall compliance noise criteria at the Clarke monitoring location, noise modelling has been conducted to the Bagnall residence using an ENM model for all monitoring periods.
-The results of the noise modelling is provided in Table 6.
+Meteorological data from the onsite SMC automatic weather stations showed temperature inversions in excess of 3°C/100 m during the evening and night-time periods of the operator attended measurements at Clarke and Wadland.
+As such, the evening and night-time criteria are not applicable for Clarke and Wadland during the attended noise survey.
+Notwithstanding, noise modelling has been conducted to the Bagnall residence using an ENM model for all monitoring periods.
+The results of the noise modelling is provided Table 6.